mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 Make sure your TF2 configs (`autoexec.cfg`, `modules.cfg`, etc) are in the `cfg/user` folder.

+If you moved any custom configs that are not listed [here](../setup/install.md#custom-configs) into your `cfg/user` folder, either update exec calls to those configs or move them back into `cfg`.

 ## I am possibly experiencing performance issues due to overheating

 Consider the following instructions from Valve to analyze your overheating issue, if you are on Windows: